-Push-fit fittings are couplings for the connection of polyethylene pipes with pressures up to PN16 (SDR11).
+Push-fit fittings are couplings for the connection of water polyethylene pipes with pressures up to PN16 (SDR11).
 Push-fit couplings are made of polypropylene and are inserted directly onto the pipe by hand or by an inserting device which can facilitate the work.
 These couplings are the ideal solution for waterworks applications.

 Saving time and money with Plug&Play®, the push-fit fittings made in SAB

 In SAB, we have developed Plug&Play® fittings to offer our partners a simple, high-performance solution that significantly reduces installation time.
-These fittings are equipped with a double-lip seal and a special conical anti-slip grip ring, which make Plug&Play a simple and quick product for the end user’s installation and reliable over time.
+These fittings are equipped with a lip seal and a special conical anti-slip grip ring, which make Plug&Play a simple and quick product for the end user’s installation and reliable over time.